 Performance: Excellent Self-assessment: Good Findings and supporting evidence: Learner support is managed by the Aspire2 shared services team.
-This team supports Aspire2 International Hospitality & Healthcare, Aspire2 International Business & Technology, and Aspire2 Education.
-Learners are supported by the principle of 'awhi.
-This guides the support that the Aspire2 group offers, from orientation to ongoing support through programmes while learners are studying.
+This team supports Aspire2 International Business & Technology Limited, Aspire2 International Hospitality & Healthcare Limited, and Aspire2 Education Limited.
+Learners are supported by the principle of 'awhi'.
+This guides the support that Aspire2 International offers, from orientation to ongoing support through programmes.
 Each learner has a personal development programme (PDP) which includes a formal orientation schedule.
-The PDP supports learners integrating into New Zealand, helps create an inclusive environment for learners of different backgrounds to engage with each other, outlines Aspire2 International expectations, and enables staff to gain an understanding of individual learner needs.
+The PDP supports learners integrating into New Zealand, helps create an inclusive environment for learners of different backgrounds to engage with each other, outlines Aspire2 expectations, and enables staff to gain an understanding of individual learner needs.
 Attendance and the academic progress of individual learners is closely monitored, and Aspire2 International acts when necessary to support learner progress.
 Teaching staff, programme leaders and academic managers are in regular contact so that they are aware of learner progress.
-Small class sizes mean that learners are well supported, and their needs are understood by the tutors.
-Aspire2 Education, part of the Aspire2 Group, has recently gained programme approval and accreditation, with an intent to deliver to domestic learners - these learners will attend the same classes as the international learners.
+Small class sizes mean that learners are well supported and their needs are understood by tutors.
+However, Aspire2 Education, part of the Aspire2 Group, also has gained programme approval and accreditation with the intention to deliver to domestic learners - these learners attend the same classes as the international learners.
 Tutors are optimistic about the diverse and inclusive environment this will create, and domestic students will receive the same support as international learners.
-However, the PTE has not fully considered challenges and different needs when delivering to domestic and international learners at the same time.
-Conclusion: Wrap-around pastoral care and academic support enables learners to achieve in their studies.
-The Aspire2 Group will be delivering programmes to domestic learners shortly.
-While all learners will receive the same level of support, any different or additional support required has not been fully considered.
+However, the PTE has not fully considered the challenges and different needs when delivering to domestic and international learners at the same time.
+Conclusion: The wrap-around pastoral care and academic support provided supports learners to achieve in their studies.
+The Aspire2 Group will be delivering programmes to domestic students shortly.
+While all learners will receive the same support, any different or additional support required has not been fully considered.